EmmaDOrto/Mocku_for_change/README.md

 ## Topics

 Three levels have been taken into consideration for topics: Intention, Reality and Perception.
-At each of this levels a topic can be "present" or "slightly present".
+At each of this levels a topic can be absent, "present" or "slightly present".

 ## Genre score